Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 1. Place on a baking sheet parchment.

-2. We lay out a multilayer briquette on parchment.
+2. Place a multi-layer briquette on parchment.

 3. Cover with a sheet of parchment.